QizhiPei/FABind/README.md

 </div>

 ## Overview
-This repository contains the source code for *Neurips 2023* paper: [FABind: Fast and Accurate Protein-Ligand Binding](https://arxiv.org/abs/2310.06763).
+This repository contains the source code for *Neurips 2023* paper "[FABind: Fast and Accurate Protein-Ligand Binding](https://arxiv.org/abs/2310.06763)".
 FABind achieves accurate docking performance with high speed compared to recent baselines.
 If you have questions, don't hesitate to open an issue or ask me via <qizhipei@ruc.edu.cn>, Kaiyuan Gao <im_kai@hust.edu.cn>, or Lijun Wu via <lijuwu@microsoft.com>.
 We are happy to hear from you!

 ![](./imgs/pipeline.png)